pratulyab/text-generation/README.md

-# text-generation
+# Text Generation

+- Text Generation using Markov Chains (from scratch)
-Text Generation with HMMs
+- Text Generation with LSTM

+- Implemented temperature sampling to model diversity